hashicorp/terraform-provider-awscc/docs/resources/ecs_task_definition.md

  If you use containers in a task with the ``bridge`` network mode, you can specify a non-reserved host port for your container port mapping, or you can omit the ``hostPort`` (or set it to ``0``) while specifying a ``containerPort`` and your container automatically receives a port in the ephemeral port range for your container instance operating system and Docker version.
  The default ephemeral port range for Docker version 1.6.0 and later is listed on the instance under ``/proc/sys/net/ipv4/ip_local_port_range``.
 If this kernel parameter is unavailable, the default ephemeral port range from 49153 through 65535 (Linux) or 49152 through 65535 (Windows) is used.
 Do not attempt to specify a host port in the ephemeral port range as these are reserved for automatic assignment.
 In general, ports below 32768 are outside of the ephemeral port range.
  The default reserved ports are 22 for SSH, the Docker ports 2375 and 2376, and the Amazon ECS container agent ports 51678-51680.
 Any host port that was previously specified in a running task is also reserved while the task is running.
 That is, after a task stops, the host port is released.
 The current reserved ports are displayed in the ``remainingResources`` of [DescribeContainerInstances](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_DescribeContainerInstances.html) output.
 A container instance can have up to 100 reserved ports at a time.
 This number includes the default reserved ports.
 Automatically assigned ports aren't included in the 100 reserved ports quota.
 - `name` (String) The name that's used for the port mapping.
-This parameter only applies to Service Connect.
-This parameter is the name that you use in the ``serviceConnectConfiguration`` of a service.
+This parameter is the name that you use in the ``serviceConnectConfiguration`` and the ``vpcLatticeConfigurations`` of a service.
 The name can include up to 64 characters.
 The characters can include lowercase letters, numbers, underscores (_), and hyphens (-).
 The name can't start with a hyphen.
- For more information, see [Service Connect](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-connect.html) in the *Amazon Elastic Container Service Developer Guide*.
 - `protocol` (String) The protocol used for the port mapping.
 Valid values are ``tcp`` and ``udp``.
 The default is ``tcp``. ``protocol`` is immutable in a Service Connect service.
 Updating this field requires a service deletion and redeployment.